RaphaelIT7/gmod-lua-threaded/README.md

 # gmod-lua-threaded

+WIP
+A side project I work on to learn more about Lua, and It's API for my [gmod-lua-shared project](https://github.com/RaphaelIT7/gmod-lua-shared)

-This project aims to add a multithreading library to Gmod.
+This project aims to provide all necessary functions to run Lua on different threads.
 The Goal is to be able to create a ILuaInterface with all of Gmod's libraries, functions and classes.

 NOTE:
 This only works on Linux because on Windows creating a ILuaInterface on another thread currently crashes the game.

 ## What is implemented
-- [x] print should work
 - [x] Shared Table
 - [x] Better Error handling(It loved to crash on any Lua error.)